the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

-##Information Tranfer/Data Translation Components:
+##Information Transfer/Data Translation Components:
 <!--
 List out different components you will need - List out how you plan to implement them and what they will need to interact with to make the application function

--->
+ROUTE HANDLING, DOJO/STORE/JsonRest, DOJO/STORE/Memory
+FRONT END DOJO, (REQUIRES JsonRest), HANDLES HTTP REQUESTS RELATED TO THE CLIENTS ABSTRACTION OF THE DATABASE MIDDLEWARE ROUTES MUST IMPLEMENT THE RESTFUL API THAT JsonRest IS EXPECTING TO BE PRESENT -->

 ###